hcopley/ST558_Project_3/Grades0_k.md

 one focusing on a subset of BRFSS survey respondent defined by having a common level of education.
-The analyses below include descriptive statistical summaries, exploratory visualizations/graphs, and the creation and evaluation of prediction models for diabetic status.
+The analyses below include descriptive statistical summaries, exploratory visualizations/graphs, and the creation and evaluation of prediction models for diabetic status for individuals with an education level of never attended school or only kindergarten.

 The variables used in these analyses include individually-reported characteristics such as: